 Assume a thought can be an image, for this exercise.
 Think of an orange ball.
 Work with an image of an orange ball or sphere.
 Bring to mind this image, at different times during the day.
+Approach the orange ball and enter into it, and then move back and forth, both within and without.
 Do things with it.

 From memory I used the ING Insurance company orange ball, remembering how I saw it in TV commercials, “Touch the ball” they said, and the assumption was stop worrying, your financial problems had a solution with ING Insurance.
 Then I thought of song lyrics, on old videos, “Follow the bouncing ball,” except I imagined the ball was orange.
 I continued playing with the image seeing the ball as the Sun, a bright, hot orange star.
 I remembered photos of a comparison of Stars or Suns as to their relative size and mass.
 Pumpkins popped up, fields of them, smiling and frowning, toothless orange balls.
 Cue balls, Christmas tree balls, and marbles, the color of baby carrots.